Call to Artists

 - Printmaking: Printed works for which the artist hand-manipulated the plates, stone, blocks, composite reliefs, or screens and which have been signed and numbered in a limited edition.
 Not permitted: photocopies, giclées, offset reproductions, and machine-produced images are not considered print originals.
 They are reproductions of the original print and must be labeled as such.

-- Sculpture: Three-dimensional works incorporating materials that are carved, modeled, constructed, or cast.
+- Sculpture: Three-dimensional, stand-alone works incorporating materials that are carved, modeled, constructed, or cast.
 Media examples include metal, stone, ceramic, hand-built clay, blown glass, and wood.
+Sculpture that has a utilitarian purpose, like a fountain, are welcome to apply under this category.
 If recycled materials are used, they must be modified or used in a way that is different from their original function.

-NO BUY/SELL, IMPORTED, OR PRODUCTION WORK IS PERMITTED.
+BUY/SELL, IMPORTED, OR PRODUCTION WORK IS NOT PERMITTED.

 * The Festival remains open until 9:00pm on Friday and Saturday.
 This allows Art in the Park artists to visit other Festival exhibits after closing at 8:00pm.